|TICKET TYPE / APPLICABLE PRICE BAND||FILMS||LIVE ARTS|

 |ADULTS (26 years up to State Pension Age)||£7.50||£15|

 |ELEVENSES / PARENT & BABY – ALL||£6.50||N/A|

 |*No £1 Picture This discount for family matinee|

-*Picture This members who are entitled to a reduce price ticket will receive their Picture This discount off their concessionary price (please show proof of concession as well as your Picture This card when booking / buying tickets).
+*Picture This members who are entitled to a reduced price (concessionary) ticket will receive their Picture This discount off their concessionary price (please show proof of concession as well as your Picture This card when booking / buying tickets).

 Find out more about our Picture This Membership